abnermtj/CS2113T-Gp-3-Team-Project/UserGuide.md

 Some of these commands present their results in a table form and allow you to sort the results through various filters provided.
 We will call this ****Sorting Mode****.

-In **Sorting Mode**, cheat sheets are originally shown in the order they were found inside the List.
+In **Sorting Mode**, cheat sheets are originally shown in the order they were found inside  **the List** .
 You can then sort them in [lexicographical order](https://en.wikipedia.org/wiki/Lexicographic_order#:~:text=In%20mathematics%2C%20the%20lexicographic%20or,of%20a%20totally%20ordered%20set.) according to any of the cheat sheet properties.
 For example, sorting by descending name means to enter`3`in this mode and an illustration of expected output is shown below.

 > :bulb: To exit **Sorting Mode**, enter any characters other than 1 - 4.